Name:

 Feng Shui to Find Sweeties?

 I’ve been married to a scientist for too long.
-I could not read this article about feng shui and finding your mate without a huge dose of skepticism.
+I could not about feng shui and finding your mate without a huge dose of skepticism.
 I could just hear Drew snickering.

 Luck can be enhanced, and an imporved attitude can go a long way, but don’t resign your membership to Match.com in favor of feng shui.